FSIS Ready-To-Eat Sampling Programs - Revision 1

 NOTE: IPP are to be aware that the establishment may consider certain products (e.g., hams) as either RTE or NRTE if there is no standard of identity defining the product as RTE or the intended use is not typically RTE even if the product receives a full lethality treatment (e.g., meat casserole).
 Products that receive a full lethality treatment but are classified by the establishment under a NRTE HACCP plan, are not eligible for FSIS sampling under RTEPROD (e.g., hams, tamales). - The product is not labeled with safe handling instructions (SHI), as required for NRTE products by 9 CFR 317.2(l) and 9 CFR 381.125(b).
 According to 9 CFR 430.1, RTE products are not required to bear SHI or other labeling that directs that the product be cooked or otherwise treated for safety (although RTE products may bear heating instructions).
 FSIS considers products labeled with SHI and cooking instructions to be NRTE and not subject to sampling under the RTE sampling projects.

-- The product is cooked in a moisture impermeable bag and remains in the cooking bag until it enters commerce.
+- Cooked in a moisture impermeable bag and remains in the cooking bag until it enters commerce (e.g., cook-in-bag product; sous-vide is a type of cook-in-bag).
+IPP are to be aware that:

-NOTE: If the establishment punctures the impermeable bag (e.g., with a thermometer) and repackages, seals, and reprocesses the product before distributing it, the product is categorized as not post-lethality exposed. - The product is treated with a process (e.g., high pressure processing (HPP)) that achieves a full lethality (e.g., 5-log reduction of Salmonella) in the product, once it is in its final packaging.
+- If the establishment punctures the impermeable bag (e.g., with a thermometer) and repackages and reprocesses the product in another impermeable bag without punctures or holes before distributing it, the product can continue to be categorized as not post-lethality exposed.

-- The product is hot-filled (e.g., soup) at a temperature sufficient to achieve full lethality of the product (e.g., using one of the time/temperature combinations in the FSIS Cooking Guideline for Meat and Poultry Products (Revised Appendix A).
+- Hot-filled (e.g., soup) at a temperature sufficient to achieve full lethality of the product (e.g., using one of the time/temperature combinations in the FSIS Cooking Guideline for Meat and Poultry Products (Revised Appendix A).

-- The product is cooked in a moisture impermeable bag and remains in the cooking bag until it enters commerce.
+- Cooked in a moisture impermeable bag and remains in the cooking bag until it enters commerce (e.g., cook-in-bag product; sous-vide is a type of cook-in-bag).
+IPP are to be aware that:

 - THE SAMPLED LOT